apache/bigtop/bigtop-packages/src/charm/zookeeper/layer-zookeeper/README.md

     juju config zookeeper network_interface=eth0
     juju resolved zookeeper/0

-> **Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, the syntax is `juju set-config zookeeper network_interface=eth0;
-juju resolved -r zookeeper/0`.

 To go back to listening on all interfaces, configure zookeeper with `network_interface=0.0.0.0`:

     juju config zookeeper network_interface=0.0.0.0

-> **Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, the syntax is `juju set-config zookeeper network_interface=0.0.0.0`.

 # Verifying